prachitqwer/PowerBI-Demographic-Analysis/README.md

 # Customer Demography Analysis using Power BI

 ## **Business Context**
 An e-commerce retail company suspects that there is decline in customers purchasing product on their portal.
 The company collects customer information as a part of sign-up process.
-Such historical data is available from 2010 to 2014.
+Historical data about customers and sales is available from 2010 to 2014.

 ## **Problem statement**
 Senior leadership has asked the analytics team to validate the suspicion using data.
 In addition, the leadership wants to leverage historical data to perform demography analysis.
 The outcome of the demography analysis will be utilized by marketing team to perform segmentation and targeting with greater efficacy.